Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Fair Credit Reporting Act (FCRA)

-The FCRA is a federal law that requires employers working with a CRA to provide written disclosure to, and obtain written consent from, job candidates or employees before conducting a background check (such as drug testing).
-If the outcome of a background check results in an adverse action, employers should follow the adverse action process outlined in the FCRA to maintain compliance.
+The FCRA is a federal law that requires employers working with a CRA to provide written disclosure to, and obtain written consent from, job candidates or employees before conducting a background check (which could include drug testing).
+If the outcome of a background check may result in adverse action, like choosing not to hire, employers should follow the adverse action process outlined in the FCRA before making a final decision.

 Random drug testing by state